rrovetto/Ethics-in-Ontology-Development/Myths-Of-Ontology-Development.md

 **MYTH / FALSITY** :x:: mappings between terms, or harmonized ontologies, are always complete or true mappings.

 **TRUTH(S)** :white_check_mark:: **There are degrees of mappings, degrees of semantic harmoniztion.
 Mappings may not be correct or complete.**

+CAUTION: One ontology might import/adopt/assume/reuse another at some other degree of abstraction.
+That adds more complexity and semantics to the harmonization process.
+That added content may not be what you desire or agree with.
+Some ontologies do not disclose this, which will be to the advantage of the imported ontology group but to the disadvantage of others.
+So expect/demand transparency and examine those imported systems.
+So be aware of any imported, adopted, or reused vocabularies/ontologies that one or both of the mapped/harmonized vocabs/ontologies have or make.

 - A mapping or harmonization between two terms, two vocabularies, or two ontologies is only a complete and true mapping if all degrees or levels of abstraction, subsumption and commitments are understood and examined for semantic (and other) equivalence between the two. (e.g. a parent concept in one ontology may not be intended or included in another).
 - *Alleged mappings may be false, incorrect, or partial* if the intended meaning of the mapped entities is not examined and compared.
   - _A string match is not enough_: a mapping that only looks at the symbol/character string or the natural-language phrasing of the term is a **shallow mapping** and incomplete.
 (The Shallowness of Harmonization)